bradenhc-osu/cs-340-activity-1/README.md

 ![Assignment Design Overview](https://user-images.githubusercontent.com/39965401/65824301-78314500-e21b-11e9-9a7e-342b32325f6d.png)

 ## Steps
-1. Clone this repository or download the contents as a ZIP file and place the contents in you `public_html/cs340` directory on the ENGR Flip servers.
+1. Clone this repository or download the contents as a ZIP file and place the contents in your `public_html/cs340` directory on the ENGR Flip servers.
 1. Copy the contents of `src/config.template.js` into a new file called `src/config.js` and update the configuration.
 1. Log in to [phpMyAdmin] and import the `scripts/seed-db.sql` file to create the tables required for this assignment.
 1. In [phpMyAdmin]